renzhinuobu/renzhinuobu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Project Researcher at Department of Economics, University of Tokyo.
+I am an Assistant Professor at School of Economics, Capital University of Economics and Business, China.

 My research interests include macroeconomics, macro-finance, household finance, and international finance.